Tapan4403n/Codetech-it-solution-task2/README.md

 Overview of the Project

-Project - Led Blinking With Arduino
+Project - smart Home IOT system

 I HAVE SUBMITTED MY 2ND PROJECT ON LINKEDIN PAGE -